ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 redirection responses (e.g. 3xx status codes) because a low RateLimit-Remaining field value could prevent the client from issuing requests.
-For example, given the rate limiting fields below, a client could decide to wait 10 seconds before following the "Location" header field (see {{Section 10.2.2 of HTTP}}), because the RateLimit-Remaining field value is 0.
+For example, given the RateLimit fields below, a client could decide to wait 10 seconds before following the "Location" header field (see {{Section 10.2.2 of HTTP}}), because the RateLimit-Remaining field value is 0.